-Lance J. Hoffman is Distinguished Research Professor of Computer Science and the Director of the Cyber Security Policy and Research Institute at The George Washington University (GW) in Washington, D. C., and the author or editor of numerous articles and five books on computer security and privacy.
+Lance J. Hoffman is Distinguished Research Professor of Computer Science and the founder of the Cyber Security Policy and Research Institute at The George Washington University (GW) in Washington, D. C., and the author or editor of numerous articles and five books on computer security and privacy.
 He developed the first regularly offered course in cybersecurity at the University of California, Berkeley in 1970.
 Years later, he and others first conceptualized the Collegiate Cyber Defense Competition which now has over 100 participating universities.
 He has been a leader in pioneering a holistic, multidisciplinary approach to teaching and research in cybersecurity.
 His teaching innovations include multidisciplinary courses on electronic commerce and network security and the development of a portable educational network for teaching computer security.

 His research has spanned multiple aspects of cybersecurity, including models and metrics